Chelsea Joy Eats

 Homemade dairy free vanilla bean ice cream (seriously so good) and fruit-flavored sparkling water make an amazing pair.
 It's like a classy version of the root beer floats I grew up with!

-Dairy Free Vanilla Bean Ice Cream Recipe
+Quick Look: Dairy Free Ice Cream Floats

 The Best Dairy Free Ice Cream